August 31, 2021

 How we tell you about changes to our privacy practices

 We may change our Platform Privacy Notice from time to time.
-If we make changes, we’ll revise the “Effective” Date at the top of this notice, and we may provide additional notice such as on the CallTrackingMetrics website homepage, account portal sign-in page, or via the email address we have on file for you.
+If we make changes, we’ll revise the “Effective” Date at the top of this notice, and we will provide additional notice such as on the CallTrackingMetrics website homepage, account portal sign-in page, or via the email address we have on file for you.
 We will comply with applicable law with respect to any changes we make to this notice.

 Your Choices About Your Information

-You may access and make changes to certain parts of your Customer Account Data through the account portal.
+You may access and make changes to certain parts of your Customer Account Information through the account portal.
 You also have access to Customer Content stored on our systems and various types of Customer Usage Data through the account portal.

 To request deletion of your CallTrackingMetrics account, email us at firstname.lastname@example.org.
 You should know that deletion of your CallTrackingMetrics account will result in you permanently losing access to your account and all customer information to which you previously had access through your account.
 Please note that certain information associated with that account may nonetheless remain on CallTrackingMetrics servers in an aggregated or anonymized form that does not specifically identify you.
 Similarly, information associated with your account that we are required by law to maintain will also not be deleted.